markokajzer/discord-soundbot/README.md

 ### Removing sounds

 You can delete sounds by typing `!remove <sound>`.
 The bot will respond with the status of the deletion in the channel of the message.

-## Todo

-+ Add possibility to add sounds
-  + PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.
-+ Delete sound messages